casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 First, create the directory for the new contract.
 This folder should have two sub-directories named `contract` and `test`.

-- `Contract` -  This directory contains the code that becomes the Wasm which is eventually sent to the network.
+- `contract` -  This directory contains the code that becomes the Wasm which is eventually sent to the network.
 - `test` -  This directory contains all the tests that you will send to the network.

 Use the below command to create a new contract folder.
 This creates the `contract` folder with */src/main.rs* file and *cargo.toml* file